Time is the driver

 Read more

-The capabilities of the Middle Forces
+The capabilities of the Medium Forces

 With the medium forces, the Bundeswehr closes the gap between light and heavy forces.
 They are intended to combine rapid deployability with striking power.
 In Lithuania, the Army has proven that it can cover the entire range of land operations, Defense Minister Boris Pistorius (SPD) proclaims.
 The Light Forces excel in this respect thanks to…